kimhagyeong/kimhagyeong/README.md

 ### Hi there 👋

 I'm Ha-Gyeong, currently graduated from CSE and aspiring full-stack developer.
 I mainly code in React and java, but I am always learning.
-I am interested in working on frontend, backend, API's, Databases, and currently learning about Spring boot.
+I am interested in working on frontend, backend, API's, Databases, and currently learning about Spring boot and Hadoop infra.
 Occasionally I do work in a startup company.

 - 🔭 I'm currently working on a backend project on ebay.
 - 🌱 I'm currently learning Spring boot, spring batch, react, node.